kyanvasu/kanvas-site/docs/kanvas-packages/workflows/actions/PDF.md

 # PDF Action

-Use this action when you want send emails using emails_templates
+Use this action when you want create PDF with data of the entity

 # Setup